The Mark of Zorro chapter 38 The man unmasked

 “A complete pardon, here and now, for this man known as Señor Zorro!”

-“Never!” the cried.
+“Never!” the governor cried.
 “He has affronted me personally!
 He shall die the death!”
-He turned around and saw Don Vega standing near him.
+He turned around and saw Don Alejandro Vega standing near him.
 “Don Alejandro, you are the most influential man in this south country!” he said.
 “You are the one man against whom even the governor dare not stand!
 You are a man of justice!
-Tell these young that what they wish cannot be granted.
+Tell these young caballeros that what they wish cannot be granted.
 Bid them retire to their homes, and this show of treason will be forgotten.”

 “I stand behind them!”
-Don thundered.
+Don Alejandro thundered.

 “You—you stand behind them?”